jyyang5/master_MATLAB/README.md

 - E.G.
 	- Given data (a list of numbers)
-	- Want to plot the normlized pdf funtion
+	- Want to plot the normalized pdf function

 ```{matlab}
 % Colour (light version compared to 'r','g','b')